Sharing laughter, rest, and togetherness with families who have a seriously ill child.

 Families are referred to us by social workers and staff from Seattle Children’s Hospital, the Seattle Cancer Care Alliance, the Hutch School, Ronald McDonald House, and other families who have received our support.
 We welcome self-referrals too!

-CAMP SIDE-BY-SIDE is our annual week of summer camp tailored for families who have a child with cancer--a classic camp experience for families, complete with a ropes course, water slide, horseback riding, silly songs and games, and unforgettable memories.
-Families are invited at no cost.
+CAMP SIDE-BY-SIDE is an annual week of summer camp tailored for families who have a child with cancer, complete with a giant slip-and-slide, epic waterfront activities, arts and crafts, silly songs, crazy games, and unforgettable memories.

 Ronald McDonald House Teams: